pleb/blog/posts/minimal-nextjs-blog-part4-show-posts-in-category.md

 }
 ```

-Next, I'll define the `getStaticPaths` function, which as you might remember, is a way for me to tell Next.js all the static paths that exist for this slug.
-For this component it's a one-to-one mapping of a distinct list of categories.
+Next, I define the `getStaticPaths` function, which, as you might remember, is a way for me to tell Next.js all the static paths that exist for this slug.
+This component is a one-to-one mapping of the different categories.

 ```ts
 export const getStaticPaths: GetStaticPaths = async (): Promise<{